RenzPy/snakepyzza/README.md

 Here's of what it will consist of :

 - Snake style game
-    - snake moves in the Y and X axis when user inputs direction
+    - Snake moves in the Y and X axis when user inputs direction
-    - balls spawns randomly in the map ,
+    - Balls spawns randomly in the map ,
-    - snake eats ball
+    - Snake eats ball
-    - snake gets bigger
+    - Snake gets bigger
-    - snake touches it's own body = RIP
+    - Snake touches it's own body = RIP

 Graphic wise :